 The girl who initiated me to my first session, Jourdan, again went over the benefits: improves skin, burns calories, removes toxins, relieves pain, reduces stress and fatigue, strengthens immune system.
 Supposedly, you can burn as many as 600 calories in 30 minutes.
 She explained that the heat gets your heart rate moving, the metabolic equivalent to exercise, so doctors will recommend infrared sauna therapy to people who have been in auto accidents and can’t workout as a way to condition their cardiovascular system.

 At first, I have to admit, that the beds intimidated me a little bit—I had the idea of my insides kind of…cooking (sorry), and I made sure to triple-check that it was safe.
-But upon climbing in to the bed, I couldn’t have been more at ease.
+But upon climbing into the bed, I couldn’t have been more at ease.
 I am claustrophobic and didn’t feel any spatial anxiety whatsoever.
-The room was playing spa music with soothing lighting and subtle aromatherapy; and the beds at Firm Body Evolution are lined with healing jade stones, which made for an even more soothing, peaceful experience.
+The room was playing spa music with soothing lighting and subtle aromatherapy; and the beds are lined with healing jade stones, which made for an even more soothing, peaceful experience.

 Lying in that bed was one of the most relaxing, comfortable, comforting, de-stressing experiences I’ve ever had.
 You melt right in, and I never wanted to get out.
 As one of my coworkers joked, it’s like being in the womb.

-Jourdan set the temperature on my bed to 50 degrees Celsius, which is the starting temperature for anyone new.
-When she came in to check on me about 20 minutes later, she told me we could raise the temperature if I “really wanted to sweat more,” but 50 felt like the perfect place for me to be.
+Jourdan set the temperature on my bed to 50 degrees Celsius (122 degrees Fahrenheit for the math-challenged like me), which is the starting temperature for anyone new.
+When she came in to check on me about 20 minutes later, she told me she could raise the temperature if I “really wanted to sweat more,” but 50 felt like the perfect place for me to be.